BershteynLab/MATUMAINI/README.md

     * [ ] Condom use
     * [ ] VMMC
 * [ ] Future work: Depression model demographics and dynamics
-    * [ ] Revisit demographics and aging and how it interacts with recovery, relapse, and treatment history
     * [ ] Add CMD-related excess mortality
 * [ ] Re-calibrate full model with CMD